eficode-academy/rf-advanced-web-katas/exercises/08-execute-javascript.md

 Let's create a keyword, which submits the form and validates submission succeeded.

 - Create a keyword called `Submit Form Successfully`.

+> :bulb: Remember that the form is inside an iframe

 <details>
   <summary>SeleniumLibrary</summary>